 Why do people use Plesk?

 Plesk control panel is 100% automated and includes features that make it easy for you to manage your server and domains.
 Unique features include migration manager, key auto-update mechanism, auto-component updater, and web-based installation assistance in managing your server and domains.
 Plesk is a highly stable control panel and is capable of supporting many domains on a single server.

 What are the alternatives to Plesk?

 The most direct ‘alternative’ to Plesk is cPanel.
 Some people claim that getting used to cPanel is easier, as most web hosting service providers install cPanel for their clients. cPanel has powerful tools that perform essential tasks easily and quickly.
+However, cPanel is not available on Windows.
 Other Plesk alternatives include open-source control panels like Zpanel, Zentyal and Vesta control panel.
-Most alternatives support Microsoft Windows operating servers and PHP applications.

 What are the system requirements for Plesk?

 Plesk requires Windows Web Server 2008 or Windows Server 2012.
 It supports a number of Linux distributions.

 Do I need to be concerned about installation?